bericson/jq-tabbed-slider/README.md

 Refer to the documentation on these plugins to customize the behavior of any of the aspects/features demanded from the design

-The widget also uses Google Web Fonts, although, using FontSquirrel on future implementations is recommended.

 ### Google Web Fonts

+The widget also uses Google Web Fonts, although, using FontSquirrel on future implementations is recommended (better FOUC prevention).

 * [Google Web Fonts] (http://fonts.googleapis.com/css?family=Amaranth:regular,regularitalic)